nedjmaou/mediaref/README.md

 ## Citation

-If you use MEDIAREF, please cite:
+If you use MEDIAREF, please cite https://arxiv.org/abs/2607.02383:

 ```bibtex
 @article{nichols2026knowyoursource,